jenkinsci/jenkins/CONTRIBUTING.md

 This page provides information about contributing code to the Jenkins core codebase.

 :exclamation: There's a lot more to the Jenkins project than just code.
-For more information on the ways that you can contribute to the Jenkins project, see [Participate](https://www.jenkins.io/participate/).
+For more information on the ways that you can contribute to the Jenkins project,see [Participate](https://www.jenkins.io/participate/).

 ## Getting started